 For example, buying a beverage at Starbucks every day for $3 may not seem significant for a month, but those drinks will cost you $1,095 over a year.

-Buying bottled water each day will also cost about $3 per day and more than $1,000 per year, while water from the tap will cost just $.50 per day and only $180 per year.
+Buying bottled water will also cost about $3 per day and more than $1,000 per year, while water from the tap will cost barely anything.
 You’ll save money by drinking from the tap, and it’s eco-friendly.

 - You may want to rethink going to the movies every weekend.
 The average price of a movie ticket in the U.S. is $8.
 If you see one movie every weekend, you’ll end up spending more than $400 a year, which doesn’t even count the cost of the popcorn you’ll want to munch on during the film.

 - According to a study by BankRate.com, when people pay with a credit card, they spend around 50% more than when they pay with cash.

 - The word budget comes from the French word “bougette,” meaning “leather bag.”